 In a pan on high heat add a bit of neutral oil.
 When hot use tongs to move the ribs from the marinade directly to the pan.
 You don’t want to pour everything in at once or the meat will not brown, but it is okay if a little liquid trickles over as you move the meat.
 Toss the pan a bit to shake up the ribs, and let them cook until just browned on all sides.
 DO NOT get rid of the marinade, we will add it later.

-While the meat is browning (or marinating if you have time) finely slice two stalks of lemongrass.
+While the short ribs are browning (or marinating if you have time) finely slice two stalks of lemongrass.
 Now, this is NOT part of the traditional recipe, but I think it adds a lot.
 I know lemongrass is a more South East Asia ingredient, but it plays nicely with these Shanghai sticky ribs.
 Using it is completely up to you however.

 Directly onto the ribs in the pan add a tablespoon of sugar along with the lemongrass.
 As you can see in the picture I used powdered or confectioner’s sugar, but regular sugar works just as well.
 Note that the more sugar you use will not only make the ribs sweeter, but also more sticky.
 I think one tablespoon is a good amount, although the recipe I got in China was probably closer to two.
 Toss the pan to mix everything up.

 One of the most popular ingredients in Chinese cooking is Dark Soy Sauce.
-This is different than Japanese style soy sauce, and is used more for flavor than saltiness (although it does add that salty, umami aspect as well).
+This is different than Japanese style soy sauce, and is used more for color and depth of flavor rather than saltiness (although it does add that salty, umami aspect as well).
 Measure out a tablespoon of your preferred dark soy sauce brand and add it to the leftover marinade.

 Into the pan pour all of the marinade along with two cups of water.
 Stir everything around, and when it starts to bubble reduce the heat to medium-low.
 Cover the pan and let simmer for about a half hour.
 Take off the lid, raise the heat back to high and reduce for a few more minutes to really bring the sauce together.

 The thickness of the sauce is up to you, but I like it when it resembles the picture above.
-The dish should have a nice caramely red-brown color and the smell should permeate your kitchen in a positive way.
-You’ll have to trust me when I say that writing out this recipe even a few days after making the dish makes me want to go back in the kitchen and cook another batch of these tasty Shanghai sticky spare ribs.
+Shanghai style sticky spare ribs traditionally have a nice caramely red-brown color and the smell should permeate your kitchen in a positive way.
+You’ll have to trust me when I say that writing out this recipe even a few days after making the dish makes me want to go back in the kitchen and cook another batch of these tasty ribs.

-The best way to serve these short ribs is with some simple white rice.
+The best way to serve Shanghai style sticky spare ribs is with some simple white rice.
 Of course, I garnish with a bit of white and black sesame seeds for presentation.
 Enjoy!

 Shanghai Style Sticky Spare Ribs